Home Compare FLS vs NDX1.DE

 Flowserve vs Nordex: Which Stock Looks Stronger in 2026?

-Nordex SE holds the cleaner structural position, with growth as the main driver and stability adding further support.
+The structural profiles are close, with Nordex SE carrying a narrow edge on stability.
 Flowserve still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON